-The Kidney Cancer Association (KCA) is proud to present IKCS 2020, the 19th annual meeting of the International Kidney Cancer Symposium taking place November 6th and 7th virtually.
-This annual event, along with the KCA’s European International Kidney Cancer Symposium (EIKCS) held each spring, is an opportunity for physicians, researchers, academics, and industry professionals from across the globe to join together and exchange ideas which will direct the future of kidney cancer research and treatment in the ultimate pursuit of a cure.
+The Kidney Cancer Association (KCA) presents the International Kidney Cancer Symposium, an opportunity for physicians, researchers, academics, and industry professionals from across the globe to join together and exchange ideas that will direct the future of kidney cancer research and treatment in the ultimate pursuit of a cure.

-As a keystone event for the KCA, IKCS aligns key aspects of the organization’s mission – to be a global community and leading change through advocacy, research, and education – all in the name of serving and empowering kidney cancer patients and their caregivers.
+As keystone events for the KCA, IKCS aligns key aspects of the organization’s mission – to be a global community leading change through advocacy, research, and education – in order to improve care, empower patients and families, and move the needle in kidney cancer.

 The Kidney Cancer Association was founded in 1990 by Eugene P. Schonfeld and a small group of patients and doctors in Chicago, Illinois and has grown into an international non-profit organization.
 The KCA promotes scientific advances through two annual research symposia and a robust grant program, participates in legislative advocacy, and seeks to be a source of education and resources for patients, caregivers, and anyone impacted by kidney cancer.

 Our vision is to be the universal leader in finding the cure for kidney cancer.

 Our mission is to be a global community dedicated to serving and empowering patients and caregivers, and leading change through advocacy, research, and education.